inria-emeraude/jimlac25/web/docs/lac.md

 Choose the relevant submission type.

 The required file format is PDF.
-For the full paper category, authors must use the provided templates for paper formatting (see below).
+For the full paper category, authors must use the provided [template](misc/lac25Template.zip) for paper formatting (see below).

 Please let us know if you need a special technical setup for your presentation.

 ### Templates

-We provide only the following LaTeX template (sorry MS-Word users...): [template](link).
+We provide only the following LaTeX template (sorry MS-Word users...): [template](misc/lac25Template.zip).

 ## Call for Music